 Food sensitivities are on the rise and the same can be said for skin disorders.

-Looking back even a decade ago, food sensitivities was not the hot topic that it is today, and going back 50 years ago, it was virtually unheard of.
+Looking back even a decade ago, being sensitive to some kinds of food was not the hot topic that it is today.
+Going back 50 years ago, it was virtually unheard of!

 For example, the “trend” we are seeing among people going wheat and gluten free is proof of this.
 The truth is this is not a trend that is going to go away anytime soon.
 According to gluten specialist, Dr. Tom O’Bryan, 7 out of 10 people have a sensitivity to gluten whether they know it or not.